Combinatorics and topology of straightening maps I: compactness and bijectivity: Outline of results

 The landing theorems easily generalize to this context (e.g., see~\cite{Milnor3}).
 In particular, external rays with arguments in $\QS$ always land (at eventually periodic points).

 For $f \in \cC(T)$, the collection

-of the external rays of angle $0$ naturally induces an external marking of any polynomial-like restriction of $f$.
+formed by the external rays with angle $0$ naturally induces an external marking of any polynomial-like map over $T$ obtained as a restriction of iterates of $f$ to appropriate domains.
 We call it the {\itshape standard external marking of $f$}.

-Figure~\ref{fig-ext mark} is an example of external markings of polynomial of degree 4.
-It has three external markings, each corresponds to some invariant external ray.
+Figure~\ref{fig-ext mark} illustrates three possible markings for a polynomial of degree $4$, each one corresponds to some invariant external ray.
 The standard marking corresponds to the $0$-ray (i.e., the horizontal one).